Grand opening of your new business: Start here

-The main purpose of a grand opening event is to introduce your business to the community.
+For small business owners, the purpose of a grand opening event is to introduce your company, and its products or services, to the community.
 You want to attract as much attention as possible and create enough buzz to draw in customers.

-1. Have a party
+1. Have a grand opening party

-- Perform a trial run days or weeks before the big event.
+Perform a trial run days or weeks before the big event.

-- Make sure that the theme of the event is relevant to your business.
+Make sure that the theme of the event is relevant to your business.

 2. Have a free demo or workshop event